mlohajner/nemo_progress_dialogue/3) patch/README.md

 If you are a Fedora user with Nemo installed, you may consider using the provided prebuilt binary instead of compiling from source.
 **NOTE:
-To use GSettings sheme -persistence of settings and additional custimisations, compile and install: `org.nemo.transfer-graph.gschema.xml`**
+To use GSettings sheme -persistence and additional custimisations, compile and install: `org.nemo.transfer-graph.gschema.xml`**
 ```
 sudo cp org.nemo.transfer-graph.gschema.xml /usr/share/glib-2.0/schemas/
 sudo glib-compile-schemas /usr/share/glib-2.0/schemas/